-Climate is a dominant factor driving the physical and ecologic processes affecting the Mid-Atlantic Inventory and Monitoring Network (MIDN).
+Climate is a dominant factor driving the physical and ecologic processes affecting the Arctic Inventory and Monitoring Network (ARCN).
 Climate variations are responsible for short- and long-term changes in ecosystem fluxes of energy and matter and have profound effects on underlying geomorphic and biogeochemical processes.
-Individual storm events do occasionally impact and alter the structure of plant and animal communities in the MIDN.
-Future climate changes will likely cause migrations of plant and animal communities both northward and to higher elevations.
-Superimposed on this is a long history of human use in the region, with accompanying land-use patterns that have fragmented the original MIDN landscape of wetlands and upland forests and will influence the ability of the plant and animal communities of the MIDN to adapt to climate changes.
-Because of its influence on the ecology of MIDN park units and the surrounding areas, climate was identified as a high-priority vital sign for MIDN and is one of the 12 basic inventories to be completed for all National Park Service (NPS) Inventory and Monitoring Program (I&M) networks.
+Apparent climate changes are especially evident in high-latitude regions such as the ARCN.
+Temperature increases in the ARCN over the last several decades will likely have significant impacts on permafrost in the ARCN, including alterations in characteristics such as soil moisture, soil temperature, and soil respiration rates.
+These in turn can alter rates of nutrient inputs into the ARCN ecosystems, which could have far reaching impacts on the biological community of the ARCN.
+Long-term changes in climate are also associated with reductions in sea ice cover near coastal ARCN park units, and the northward and coastward migration of treeline.
+Drier interior areas of the ARCN are prone to fires during the late spring and early summer months, influencing vegetation structure and composition, permafrost dynamics, nutrient cycling, carbon loss/gain, primary productivity and biodiversity in these areas.
+Because of its influence on the ecology of ARCN park units and the surrounding areas, climate was identified as a high-priority vital sign for ARCN and is one of the 12 basic inventories to be completed for all National Park Service (NPS) Inventory and Monitoring Program (I&M) networks.

-This project was initiated to inventory past and present climate monitoring efforts.
+The NPS climate inventory and monitoring project was initiated to inventory past and present weather and climate monitoring efforts in NPS park units.
 In this report, we provide the following information:

-- Overview of broad-scale climatic factors and zones important to MIDN park units. - Inventory of weather and climate station locations in and near MIDN park units relevant to the NPS I&M Program. - Results of an inventory of metadata on each weather station, including affiliations for weather-monitoring networks, types of measurements recorded at these stations, and information about the actual measurements (length of record, etc.). - Initial evaluation of the adequacy of coverage for existing weather stations and recommendations for improvements in monitoring weather and climate.
+- Overview of broad-scale climatic factors and zones important to ARCN park units. - Inventory of weather and climate station locations in and near ARCN park units relevant to the NPS I&M Program. - Results of an inventory of metadata on each weather station, including affiliations for weather-monitoring networks, types of measurements recorded at these stations, and information about the actual measurements (length of record, etc.). - Initial evaluation of the adequacy of coverage for existing weather stations and recommendations for improvements in monitoring weather and climate.